-RISK MANAGEMENT.
+Risk Management.
 The contribution of FDI and the use of the other efficient portfolio management techniques described above to the risk profile of a Fund will be disclosed in its investment policies.
 Any use of efficient portfolio management techniques by a Fund shall not result in a change to the Fund's investment objective nor substantially increase the risk profile of the Fund.
-Although a Fund may be leveraged as a result of its use of FDI and efficient portfolio management techniques, the Fund's resulting global exposure will not exceed its total net assets, i.e., the Fund may not be leveraged in excess of 100% of its Net Asset Value.
+Although a Fund may be leveraged as a result of its use of FDI and efficient portfolio management techniques, the Fund's resulting global exposure will not exceed its total net assets, i.e., the Fund may not be leveraged in excess of 100% of its Net Asset Value unless otherwise specified in the Relevant Supplement for a Fund.

 Each Fund's global exposure and leverage is calculated using the commitment approach.
 This approach converts each Fund's FDI positions into the equivalent positions in the underlying assets, and seeks to ensure that the FDI risk is monitored in terms of any future "commitments" to which it is (or may be) obligated.
-Investors should refer to the "Risk

-Information" section for information in relation to the risks associated with the use of FDI.
+Investors should refer to the "Risk Information" section for information in relation to the risks associated with the use of FDI.
 The Investment Manager employs a risk management process in respect of each Fund which enables it to accurately measure, monitor and manage the various risks associated with FDI, the use of efficient portfolio management techniques and the management of collateral.
 The Investment Manager will employ only FDI that are covered by the risk management process, as amended from time to time.
 A statement of this risk management process has been submitted to and cleared by the Central Bank.
 In the event of a Fund proposing to use additional types of FDI, the risk management process and the Relevant Supplement shall be amended to reflect this intention.
 The Company will, on request, provide supplementary information to Shareholders relating to the risk management methods employed including the quantitative limits that are applied and any recent developments in the risk and yield characteristics of the main categories of investment.

-BORROWING MONEY.
+Borrowing Money.
 Each Fund may borrow money from a bank up to a limit of 10% of its Net Asset Value, but only on a temporary basis.
-A Fund may acquire foreign currency by means of a back-to-back loan agreement.
-Foreign currency obtained in this way is not classified as borrowing for the purposes of Regulation 103(1) of the UCITS Regulations provided that the offsetting deposit (a) is denominated in the Base Currency of the Fund and (b) equals or exceeds the value of the foreign currency loan outstanding.
+Where a Fund has foreign currency borrowings which exceed the value of a back-to-back deposit, the Investment Manager shall ensure that excess is treated as borrowing for the purpose of Regulation 103of the UCITS Regulations.

-POOLING.
+Pooling.
 Subject to the general provisions of Articles and in accordance with the requirements of the Central Bank, the Directors may, for the purpose of efficient portfolio management, where the investment policies of the Funds so permit, choose that the assets of certain Funds be co-managed together with the assets of other Funds.
 This will be done by establishing a pool of assets ("Pool") comprising cash and investments contributed by all Funds which participate in the Pool ("Participating Funds").
 This technique is known as pooling.